louislam/uptime-kuma/README.md

 ## Motivation

 * I was looking for a self-hosted monitoring tool like "Uptime Robot", but it is hard to find a suitable one.
-One of the close ones is stating.
-Unfortunately, it is not stable and is no longer maintained.
+One of the close ones is statping.
+Unfortunately, it is not stable and no longer maintained.
-* Want to build a fancy UI?
+* Want to build a fancy UI.
 * Learn Vue 3 and vite.js.
 * Show the power of Bootstrap 5.
 * Try to use WebSocket with SPA instead of REST API.